 The "channels" in our metaphor are actually electrical oscillations, or brain waves, generated by neurons that coordinate throughout the brain.
 Some of these waves are fast and intense, associated with times when we are awake and thoughtful.
 Others are more relaxed, associated with deep, restful sleep.

 Among all these waves, there is one oscillation that has always been an enigma: Theta waves.
-These waves occur both when we are awake and when we sleep.
-For decades, they have been a puzzle for neuroscientists eager to decipher their functions.
-For example, theta waves have been found to help mice navigate mazes and also support memory in humans.
+These waves manifest themselves both when we are awake and when we sleep.
+For decades, they have posed a puzzle to neuroscientists eager to decipher their functions.
+Theta waves, for example, have been found to help mice orient themselves in mazes and also support memory in humans.

 But where do they come from?
 And why are they so important?